pretix/pretix-docs/docs/self-hosting/config.md

     However, you can also set them through environment variables.
     In this case, the syntax is `PRETIX_SECTION_CONFIG`.
     For example, to configure the setting `password_reset` from the `[pretix]` section, set `PRETIX_PRETIX_PASSWORD_RESET=off` in your environment.
+    To use a file-based configuration approach like docker secrets, prefix the environment variable with `FILE__` and set it to the file name that should be read.

 ## pretix settings